 ***THESE RULES ARE SUBJECT TO CHANGE.
 PLEASE KEEP IN CONTACT WITH THE OFFENDER FOR FUTURE CHANGES.***

 All AVC offenders are eligible to benefit from educational services.
 AVC provides direct educational services to approximately 30% of its offender population at a time.
 Those services are designed from literacy to post secondary education.
 Post secondary consists of job life skill classes and vocational programs.
 All of these services are provided at no cost to the offender.
 College level correspondence courses are available upon request at the offender’s expense and with the approval of the Warden.

 Education is provided on a voluntary basis.
 Students must request enrollment into available classes for which they are eligible.
 Waiting lists are maintained for classes and programs where space is not available.
 Night GED classes are available to those that hold a full-time job during the day and are not available for the regular education programs.

 AVC offers Literacy, Adult Basic Education (ABE), General Equivalency Diploma (GED) and Special School District (SSD) services to the offender population.
 Please visit the “Reentry Programming” section of the website to learn more about these programs.

-Seven distinct vocational programs are presently being offered by Louisiana Technical College- Avoyelles Campus at AVC.
-These courses offer full instruction and hands-on learning to provide the students with the knowledge to undertake a job in that particular field after the course in completed.
-Offenders are administered a pre-screening test (ASSET) before becoming eligible for enrollment.
-After successfully completing a program, the offender will receive a certificate/diploma that is valid throughout the state of Louisiana.
-All eligibility criteria are set by the Louisiana Technical College system.
+The Central Louisiana Technical Community College (Avoyelles Campus) is presently offering seven distinct vocational programs at AVC.
+These courses offer full instruction and hands-on learning to provide participants with the knowledge to undertake a job in that particular field after the course is completed.
+Offenders are administered a pre-screening test (TABE) before becoming eligible for enrollment.
+After successfully completing a program, the offender will receive a certificate/diploma that is valid throughout the state.
+All eligibility criteria are set by the Central Louisiana Technical Community College.

 Auto Collision Repair: This course teaches how to repair and paint automobile bodies and parts.